-STUDENT: D/ su fore this evaluation is attempted, the student makes and wipe tests under the supervision of a tection of a tection of the could circle the performance level for each item. • · 1.
-Check batteries in survey meter before Met Not met Not applicable making measurements Mat Not most Not oppliedble 2.
+Before this evaluation is attempted, the student must have completed independently at least 3 area surveys and wipe tests under the supervision of a technologist.
+The technologist evaluating the student should circle the performance level for each item.

+1. Check batteries in survey meter before making measurements Met Not met Not applicable 2.
 Measure background radiation level Met Not met Not applicable 3.
-Use survey meter properly (adjust scale; aim window at area being measured; move probe slowly over area to obtain accurate measurement) Met Not met Not applicable 4.
-Monitor areas according to department floor plan Met Not met Not applicable 5.
+Use survey meter properly Met Not met Not applicable (adjust scale; aim window at area being measured; move probe slowly over area to obtain accurate measurement) 4.
+Monitor areas according to department Met Not met Not applicable floor plan 5.
 Record measurements in appropriate format Met Not met Not applicable 6.
-Correctly identify areas needing Decontamination Met Not met Not applicable 7.
-Perform wipe tests on contaminated areas to determine removable condition Met Not met Not applicable 8.
-Decontaminate areas, as necessary, to background level Met Not met Not applicable Co omments: as ter observing the student, I believe that he/she cosistance. forms these proce ·
+Correctly identify areas needing Met Not met Not applicable Decontamination 7.
+Perform wipe tests on contaminated Met Not met Not applicable areas to determine removable condition 8.
+Decontaminate areas, as necessary, to Met Not met Not applicable - background level

+After observing the student, I believe that he/she competently performs these procedures with minimal assistance.